 Around Komatsu Ryokan – Sumo, fabric dyeing and rock-and-roll izakaya

-If you’re interested in local activities, you’ll find some great package accommodation deals here—including sumo shows in nearby Asakusa (perfect for when tournaments are off-season).
+If you’re interested in local activities, there are sumo training sessions in nearby Asakusa (perfect for when tournaments are off-season).
 There are also options to eat chanko-nabe as the sumo do, or dye your own traditional fabrics.

 Pro tip: Undecided on dinner?
 The yakitori (grilled chicken) restaurant next door to Komatsu Ryokan waives the usual table charge for guests.
 Check the pin-board by the desk for a voucher.
 Word is the food is delicious and the locals are a lively lot—perfect for practicing your Japanese.